emurze/ddd-django/README.md

-# DRF Architecture
+### DRF Architecture

-* tests/ - e2e tests

-* app/tests - integration tests

-* UseCase | Presentation if Business Logic then divide

-* Django is synchronous because of Class Bases Views, use Celery
+* Single app project because of migration foreign key problems when large project

+* Use django view classes, but if you have business logic then divide views on Presentation and Use Case layers.

+* Use only coupled settings in config for django features, if you have independent infrastructure module like Redis Recommendation System then use local config